Sara was one of the first graduates of the Asylum Seeker Scholarship program.

 I chose to study at VU Polytechnic as it supports asylum seekers by providing opportunities for study and the skills to find a job and get involved in the community.
 I enjoyed studying at the Polytechnic as it has many supportive, friendly and considerate teachers as well as having an Asylum Seeker Officer, Julie Madden, a wonderful person who is always there for me and assisted me through the process of applying for the scholarship.

 I graduated in June 2020 and I got the opportunity in my workplace to progress as a three-year-old kinder teacher.
-I am super excited about my new career and I am always willing to help and inspire other people to fulfil their dreams.
+I am super excited about my new career and I am always willing to help and inspire other people to fulfill their dreams.

 Victoria University has changed my life by providing me with the opportunity to prove myself and pursue my biggest dream.
 Without receiving this scholarship, I would not have been able to attain my goal, I am eternally grateful.
 I appreciate everyone’s support and assistance throughout my study; I will repay their kindness and generosity by educating young citizens and helping the community.”